Striving for better justice

 The NJC opened in 2007 as a three-year pilot.
-Practices tested in those early years are now, a decade later, part of the bricks and mortar of our work.
-Here's a snapshot of the elements that work for us and which we contend, can work in other courts and for other communities.
+Fifteen years later, we are confident that what works for us can work in other justice centres and for other communities.

 One venue, many courts, one community

-The NJC is the venue of several courts and tribunals.
-That is, our one courtroom is the venue for a Magistrate's Court, Children's Court, Victims of Crime Assistance Tribunal, and Victorian Civil and Administrative Tribunal.
+Our court is multi-jurisdictional; that is, one courtroom is the venue for a Magistrate's Court, Children's Court, and Victims of Crime Assistance Tribunal.

-An addition, we only hear matters relating to residents of our local government area (and Aboriginal and Torres Strait Islanders with strong connections to the place and people with no fixed address who are alleged to have offended here).
-This geographical approach to justice is often called 'post-code justice'.
+Our court only hear matters relating to residents of our local government area, including First Nations people and Torres Strait Islanders who have strong connections to the area, and people with no fixed address who are alleged to have offended here.
+This geographical approach is often called 'post-code justice'.

 Embedded specialist service model